abhireddy117/ProResp/README.md

 #ProResp

-WinBerries is an automated desktop application for controlling and monitoring a fruit respiration measurement apparatus.
+ProResp is an automated desktop application for controlling and monitoring a fruit respiration measurement apparatus.
 Developed in C#, the modular system integrates CO2 analyzers, flow meters, environmental sensors, and pneumatic valve actuation hardware to acquire respiration data from sealed test chambers.

 The object-oriented .NET application coordinates multi-threaded asynchronous workflows for system operation, data acquisition, instrument interfacing, and visualization.